Alipio Ponce de Mazamari

 Alipio Ponce is a Peruvian football club based in the city of Mazamari, Satipo, Junín, Peru.

 The club is the biggest of Mazamari city.

 The club play in the Copa Perú which is the third division of the Peruvian league.

 History

-The club have played at the highest level of Peruvian football on three occasions, from 1988 Torneo Descentralizado until 1990 Torneo Descentralizado when was relegated.
+The club have played at the highest level of Peruvian football on three occasions, from 1988 Torneo Descentralizado until 1990 Torneo Descentralizado, when it was relegated.